Montana-Media-Arts/webDesignFall2024/_docs/topic-07/07-video/page-07.md

 ### preload
-The `preload` attribute takes one of three values and tells the browser how to load the video file if `autoplay` is not present.
+The `preload` attribute takes one of three values and tells the browser how to load the video file if `autoplay` is absent.

-- `preload="none"` - tells the browser to do nothing until told to do so by the user.
+- `preload="none"` - tells the browser to do nothing until the user tells it to do so.
 - `preload="auto"` - tells the browser to download the media file when the page loads.
-- `preload="metadata"` - tells the browser to only collect metadata, such as size and length.
+- `preload="metadata"` - tells the browser only to collect metadata, such as size and length.

 ### controls